What Is the Alternative Minimum Tax? Who Has to Pay?

 How the AMT Works

-You also must file if you claim the qualified electric vehicle credit (Form 8834), the personal use part of the alternative fuel vehicle refueling property credit (Form 8911), or the credit for prior year minimum tax (Form 8801).
+You also must file if you claim the qualified electric vehicle credit (Form 8834) or the credit for prior year minimum tax (Form 8801).

 The AMT might also include other income streams not counted by the regular income tax.